$4.75M: Schwartzel wins richest golf event amid Saudi outcry

 Twenty players have now defected from the PGA Tour, with Patrick Reed the latest former Masters champion confirmed on Saturday as signing up to LIV Golf as the final round was being completed.

-However, the lucrative rewards for joining the series funded by Saudi Arabia's sovereign wealth fund have not been enough to entice any players ranked in the world's top 10.
+However, the lucrative rewards for joining the Public Investment Fund-backed series have not been enough to entice any players ranked in the world's top 10.

 Reed, who has won almost $37 million in a decade on the PGA Tour, is ranked 36th.
 The 31-year-old American's only major win was the 2018 Masters.